leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Any way I can reduce Cataracts without medications or surgery?
 - Can Cataracts be treated without using medications and surgery?
 - Can I fix Cataract without going for surgery?
-- I dont want to take medications or have surgery, what can I do about my Cataract?
+- I do not want to take medications or have surgery, what can I do about my Cataract?
 - How can I resolve Cataracts without medication or surgery?
 - Is there any changes I can make to my life to improve Cataracts?
 - What steps can I take to improve Cataracts?